ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 and the four small side holes from the wind.
 This cover should be fitted prior to power on and removed before flight.
-If you forget to do this, you can always place the cover and repeat the airspeed auto-zero using the Mission Planners PREFLIGHT_CALIBRATE => Do Action.
+If you forget to do this, you can always place the cover and repeat the airspeed auto-zero using the Mission Planner's PREFLIGHT_CALIBRATE => Do Action.

 The airspeed reading scale factor is adjusted using the ARSPD_RATIO parameter.
 Plane has an automatic calibration function that will adjust